How to Write a Chargeback Rebuttal Letter: Explanation and Samples

 Chargeback Rebuttal Letter Samples

-A few items to include in your rebuttal letter are:
+A few items to include in your rebuttal letter from charge back are:

 1. Chargeback Identifiers